 Pears are also on the acidic side, which can cause mouth sores or diarrhea in some cases.
 To reduce these risks, introduce pears slowly in small quantities until you know how your piggy reacts to them.

-Avoid feeding other acidic foods at the same time, such as oranges, blueberries, and tomatoes.
-It’s also a good idea to spread out the feeding of other types of fruits like apples, grapes, and bananas so your guinea pig isn’t consuming too much sugar at once.
+Also, avoid feeding other acidic foods at the same time, such as oranges, blueberries, and tomatoes.
+It’s also a good idea to spread out the feeding of other types of fruits like apples, grapes, and cherries so your guinea pig isn’t consuming too much sugar at once.

 Potential Allergic Reactions to Pears